Trillium Project Residency: An Ode to Moss

 (Originally posted May 7th, 2018)

-Hard to believe that spring time is rolling in already, but I’m glad it is.
-It’s my favorite season in Oregon, and the pre-summer tension of what may surprise me in the warm weather always keeps me on the edge of my seat.
-April was not a cruel month in the slightest, and I got to spend a good chunk of it on the road playing shows in new cities in Oregon (Port Orford/Langlois area was a treat) and revisiting California haunts with a couple of fantastic songwriters.
+April was not a cruel month in the slightest, and I got to spend a good chunk of it on the road playing shows in new cities in Oregon (Port Orford/Langlois area was a treat) and revisiting California haunts with Huck Notari and Austin Farrell.
+Lovely to tour with!

 The cabin and the land it sits on is stunning.
-We didn’t have WiFi or cell service, and I liked that – I am way too addicted to social media and the internet these days.
+We didn’t have WiFi or cell service, and I liked that.
 The cabin wasn’t quite off the grid because it received its power from a small municipality called Burnt Wood.
 As I drove home on Sunday evening I literally saw them burning a giant pile of wood next to a sign that said ‘Burnt Wood,’ so yeah, they mean it.

 Why would reading about moss help me write songs?
 That is seriously a great question and I never thought I would be here writing this, telling you that I’m writing songs inspired by moss.
 A friend in Portland recently got me thinking about the plant because he was equally intrigued by them, and I’ve gone down a soft mossy wormhole. (omg that sounds so gross)